 Directly Below: Lisa, appearing in the second row, second person on the left, with the 17 professionals whom Lisa helped to train in acquiring and practicing Divorce Mediation skills.
 The Divorce Mediation students consisted of attorneys, therapists, and financial planners who traveled to Los Angeles from all over California, Oregon, Florida, Massachusetts, and Arizona.
 (Photo courtesy of Forrest Mosten.)

-Lisa has also provided mediation and collaborative practice training and education to students, faculty, professionals, and patrons at The University of Hawaii at Manoa (UH), UH School of Law, The Mediation Center of the Pacific, Kapiolani Community College, The Hawaii State Bar Association (including educating members of The Alternative Dispute Resolution Section, The Young Lawyer Division Section, The Litigation Section, and The Hawaii Women Lawyers Group), Hawaii Psychological Association, Hawaii Paralegals Association, The Association for Conflict Resolution, Kapolei Public Library, Happiness U, Rotary International Clubs Honolulu Business Network Groups, and Business Networking International Groups throughout the Island of Oahu, at the Annual Peace Day Hawaii Festival, and to numerous Psychologists, Financial Planners, RE/MAX, Keller Williams, and other Real Estate Professionals, and Litigation Family Law Attorneys throughout the Hawaiian Islands.
+Lisa has also provided mediation and collaborative practice training and education to a broad array of audiences, including students, faculty, professionals, and patrons at the following venues: The Mediation Center of the Pacific, Kapiolani Community College, The Hawaii State Bar Association (including educating members of The Alternative Dispute Resolution Section, The Young Lawyers Division Section, The Elder Law Section, The Litigation Section, and The Hawaii Women Lawyers Group), Hawaii Psychological Association’s Annual Conventions (years 2014 and 2018), Hawaii Paralegals Association, The Association for Conflict Resolution Hawaii Chapter, Kapolei Public Library, Happiness U, Rotary International Clubs, Honolulu Business Network Groups, Business Networking International Groups throughout the Island of Oahu, at the Annual Peace Day Hawaii Festival, and to numerous Psychologists, Financial Planners, RE/MAX, Keller Williams, and other Real Estate Professionals, and Litigation Family Law Attorneys throughout the Hawaiian Islands.

 Immediately Below: The most skillful Collaborative Divorce practitioners commit to honing their craft by regular attendance at Advanced Collaborative Divorce Trainings.
 Lisa has attended numerous Advanced Collaborative Divorce trainings and workshops, and Lisa has also trained budding Collaborative Professionals, including attorneys, financial neutrals, and mental health professionals.
 Here, Lisa is with Collaborative Divorce Pioneer Pauline Tesler at one of Pauline’s Advanced Collaborative Divorce Workshops in March 2017.